panyam/excaliframe/README.md

 # Excaliframe

-A Confluence Connect app that lets you create and edit [Excalidraw](https://excalidraw.com/) drawings directly in Confluence pages.
+A Confluence Cloud app that lets you create and edit [Excalidraw](https://excalidraw.com/) drawings directly in Confluence pages.
 All drawing data is stored within Confluence - no external services required.

 ## Screenshots